fusion-jena/MLProvCodeGen/README.md

 ```
 ### Adding new ML experiments

-By following steps must be taken to add a new ML experiment to this extension:
+The following steps must be taken to add a new ML experiment to this extension:

 1. Have an existing Python script for your machine learning experiment.
 2. Paste the code into a Jupyter notebook and split it into cells following the execution order of your experiment.